rwei-mms-web/node-xslt-nan/README.md

 # node_xslt_nan

-Rebuild of node_xslt using NAN.
+Forked from node_xslt and recompiled using nodejs/nan.

 ## Installation
 ```